 Checks or cheques are commonly used in Dubai, Abu Dhabi, and UAE for bill payments but less frequently for day to day shopping.
 Bouncing a cheque in the UAE is known as check fraud and is a criminal offence that can (and often does) result in arrest and a jail sentence as punishment.

 Personal chequebooks in Dubai and UAE

-- When opening a bank account in the UAE, usually a Current Account means a checkbook is provided, but not with a Savings Account.
+- When opening a bank account in the UAE, a Current Account usually comes with a checkbook, and a Savings Account usually does not.